go-gitea/gitea/docs/content/doc/developers/guidelines-frontend.md

 Guidelines specialized for Gitea:

-1. Every feature (Fomantic-UI/jQuery module) should be put in separated files/directories.
+1. Every feature (Fomantic-UI/jQuery module) should be put in separate files/ directories.
-2. HTML id/css-class-name should use kebab-case.
+2. HTML ids and classes should use kebab-case.
-3. HTML id/css-class-name used by JavaScript top-level selector should be unique in whole project, and should contain 2-3 feature related keywords.
-Recommend to use `js-` prefix for CSS names for JavaScript usage only.
+3. HTML ids and classes used in JavaScript should be unique for the whole project, and should contain 2-3 feature related keywords.
+We recommend to use the `js-` prefix for classes that are only used in JavaScript.
 4. jQuery events across different features should use their own namespaces.
-5. CSS styles provided by frameworks should not be overwritten by framework's selectors globally.
-   Always use new defined CSS names to overwrite framework styles.
-Recommend to use `us-` prefix for user defined styles.
+5. CSS styling for classes provided by frameworks should not be overwritten.
+Always use new class-names to overwrite framework styles.
+We recommend to use the `us-` prefix for user defined styles.
-6. Backend can pass data to frontend (JavaScript) by `ctx.PageData["myModuleData"] = map{}`
+6. The backend can pass complex data to the frontend by using `ctx.PageData["myModuleData"] = map{}`
 7. Simple pages and SEO-related pages use Go Text Template render to generate static Fomantic-UI HTML output.
 Complex pages can use Vue2 (or Vue3 in future).

 ## Legacy Problems and Solutions

-### Too many codes in `web_src/index.js`
+### Too much code in `web_src/index.js`

-In history, many JavaScript codes are written into `web_src/index.js` directly, which becomes too big to maintain.
+Previously, most JavaScript code was written into `web_src/index.js` directly, making the file unmaintainable.
-We should split this file into small modules, the separated files can be put in `web_src/js/features` for the first step.
+Try to keep this file small by creating new modules instead.
+These modules can be put in the `web_src/js/features` directory for now.

 ### Vue2/Vue3 and JSX

-Gitea is using Vue2 now, we have plan to upgrade to Vue3.
-We decide not to introduce JSX now to make sure the HTML and JavaScript codes are not mixed together.
+Gitea is using Vue2 now, we plan to upgrade to Vue3.
+We decided not to introduce JSX to keep the HTML and the JavaScript code separated.